teleportaloo/PDX-Bus/README.markdown

 * Trip Planning - now you can use the same trip planning feature that is available on TriMet's web site.
 * Specially formatted text to work with the iPhone 3GS VoiceOver accessibility feature to speak arrivals.

-Route and arrival data provided by permission of TriMet.
+Route and departure data provided by permission of TriMet.

 PDX Bus sources
 ===============